AxionCompany/functions/README.md

 ## Shared Modules

-Oxian Functions supports "shared" modules, which allow you to reuse code across multiple files in the same directory or any subdirectories.
+Oxian.js supports "shared" modules, which allow you to reuse code across multiple files in the same directory or any subdirectories.
 This helps keep your code DRY (Don't Repeat Yourself) and maintainable.

 ### How Shared Modules Work